plgd-dev/doc/content/en/features/jetstream.md

 - `events.{deviceID}.resources.{resourceID}.{eventType}` publishes resources events of types `resourcechanged`, `resourcecreated`, `resourcecreatepending`, `resourcedeleted` `resourcedeletepending`, `resourceretrieved`, `resourceretrievepending`, `resourcestatesnapshottaken`, `resourceupdated`, `resourceupdatepending` for resource `resourceID`, which is calculated as `uuid.NewV5(uuid.NamespaceURL, deviceID+href)` for device `deviceID`.

 Each event is compressed by [snappy](https://github.com/google/snappy) and encoded in protobuf [event envelope](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/cqrs/eventbus/pb/eventbus.proto).
-The event envelope consist of `Event.data` containing the event and `Event.event_type` describing type of the event.
+The event envelope consist of `Event.data` containing the event and `Event.event_type` describing the type of the event.

 ### Consumer subscriptions options
 For consumer of events you can subscribe to: